mhmalvi/neuro-weave-knowledge-graph/REMOTE_INSTALLATION.md

 ## Available Tools

-Once installed, the following MCP tools will be available in Claude Code CLI:
+Once installed, all 4 MCP tools will be available in Claude Code CLI:

 ### 1. `analyze_github_repo`
 Analyze a GitHub repository structure and metadata via GitHub API